jtlemkin/sherlock/README.md

 ## Installation
 1. In the server directory, run 'npm install' to get necessary dependencies.
-2. If desired you can add contracts to contracts.txt in the form of owner/ project.
-This contract will then be used by the app as a reference to determine if forking occured.
+2. If desired you can add contracts to contracts.txt in the form of owner/project.
-3. Run 'npm run download-contracts' in order to download popular smart contracts that our app will compare other contracts to
+3. Run 'npm run download-contracts' in order to download popular smart contracts listed in contracts.txt that the app will compare other contracts for forking detection.
 4. Run 'npm run start' to start the server listening on port 8000.